It’s no easy task to compile a list of the best evolutionary psychology books.

 For example, the standard model of courtship communication was that animals (and humans) communicate about themselves to facilitate mating.
-But Dawkins and Krebs realized that communication is sometimes cooperative and sometimes about deception of one’s true fitness and intentions (Dawkins & Krebs, 1978).
+But Dawkins and Krebs realized that communication is sometimes cooperative and sometimes about the deception of one’s true fitness and intentions (Dawkins & Krebs, 1978).

 And of course, they’re right…

-#1.
-The Mating Mind
+1. The Mating Mind

 But evolution is more complex.